 Advanced instruction in expository writing.
-ENG 102 does not include a review of grammar and students to develop a habit of practice, where the play of language can reshape familiar subjects or guide the writer toward new discoveries.
-ARTS; Can be taken twice for credit; Usually offered annually; STAFF
+ENG 102 does not include a review of grammar and punctuation; it does include some library work and a research paper.
+The course is intended for all writers, weak or strong, who wish to improve their writing and research skills.
+W; Offered annually, SP; STAFF through an exploration of techniques in craft.
+Students will learn how to generate and shape their writing, while experimenting with genre and elements of form.
+Specific offerings may vary from year to year, but all iterations will encourage students to develop a habit of practice, where the play of language can reshape familiar subjects or guide the writer toward new discoveries.
+ARTS; AC; Can be taken twice for credit; Usually offered annually; STAFF